This guide covers the steps required for accessing Carbon Black Cloud APIs:

 -d '{{request body}}'

 Carbon Black Cloud APIs and Services are authenticated via API Keys.
-This means that in order to access the data in Carbon Black Cloud via API, you must set up Access Levels and API Keys in the Carbon Black Cloud Console.
+In order to access the data in Carbon Black Cloud via API, you must set up keys with the correct permissions for the calls you want to make.
+All APIs use an Access Level type of Custom

 For more information about Role-Based Access, see the RBAC Guide.